brianhumphreys/Assist-MD-Public/README.md

 # Assist-MD-Public
 This repo is only a README for employers.
 The real repo is kept private for proprietary purposes and because private keys are shared amongst developers.
+Feel free to check out the rest of my repos for my past work!
+Enjoy!

 # ASSIST-MD WEB APPLICATION